-Reacquisition: A receiver, while in normal operation, loses RF signal (perhaps due to the antenna cable being disconnected), and re-establishes a valid fix after the signal is restored.
+Reacquisition: A receiver, while in normal operation, loses RF signal (perhaps due to the antenna cable being disconnected or a vehicle entering a tunnel), and re-establishes a valid fix after the signal is restored.
 Contrast with Reset and Restart.